theKashey/react-imported-component/README.md

 - `loadable` - the underlying `Loadable` object
 - `retry` - retry action (in case of error)

+##### Misc
+There is also API method, unique for imported-component, which could be useful on the client side
+- `addPreloader(fn):fn` - adds a function, result of which would be _awaited_ when any component is loaded.
+Returns cancel method.

 ### Server side API
 > import {*} from 'react-imported-component/server';